Recipes from Italy

 You can store Amatriciana sauce in an airtight container in the refrigerator for 3 to 4 days or freeze it for up to 1 month.
 To use, thaw at room temperature and reheat in a pan or microwave.

-Like many traditional Italian dishes, pasta all’Amatriciana has several variations, influenced by regional traditions and personal preferences.
-Here are some of the most common:
+Like many traditional Italian dishes, pasta all’Amatriciana has evolved over time, with regional adaptations and personal preferences influencing the recipe.
+Here are the most common variations:

-Before tomatoes were introduced to Italian cuisine, Amatriciana sauce didn’t exist in its current form.
-The original version, called Pasta alla Gricia, features guanciale, Pecorino Romano, and black pepper, but no tomatoes.
-This dish gets its name from Grisciano, a village near Amatrice.
-If you’re curious, check out our Pasta alla Gricia recipe!
+Before tomatoes were introduced to Italian cuisine, the sauce we now call Amatriciana did not exist.
+The earlier version, known as Pasta alla Gricia, is made with guanciale, Pecorino Romano, and black pepper, without tomatoes.
+It takes its name from Grisciano, a village near Amatrice.

 Bucatini all’Amatriciana

-Guanciale is the key ingredient, but bacon is often used as a substitute, especially outside Italy, where guanciale can be harder to find.
-Since bacon is leaner, add a tablespoon of olive oil when sautéing it to balance the flavors.
+Guanciale is the key ingredient, but pancetta is often used as a substitute, especially outside Italy, where guanciale can be harder to find.
+Since pancetta is leaner, add a tablespoon of olive oil when sautéing it to balance the flavors.

 Garlic or Onion

-The original Amatriciana recipe from Amatrice does not include garlic or onion.
-However, in Rome, it’s common to add one or the other when cooking the guanciale.
-Feel free to experiment based on your taste!
+The original Amatriciana from Amatrice does not include garlic or onion.
+In some Roman versions, one or the other may be added when cooking the guanciale.

 amatriciana recipe